 1. Plan the testing and QA processes

 Test processes should be well planned, defined, and documented.
 Good documentation is the tool that builds efficient communication within the software team.
-So, effective planning entails the creation of the quality and test plans for a project.
+So, effective planning entails the creation of quality and test plans for a project.

 Quality management plan